GoogleChrome/web.dev/src/site/content/en/learn/html/forms/index.md

 {% Aside %}

-<p>These `<input>` elements include a slash at the end, also called a "self-closing tag", which is a misnomer.
-The slash on
-void elements is a feature of XML, including SVG and XHTML, but not HTML.
-Browsers ignore it, [Prettier](https://prettier.io/) requires it, and the HTML Validator throws a warning when encountered.</p>
+These `<input>` elements include a slash at the end, also called a "self-closing tag", which is a misnomer.
+The slash on void elements is a feature of XML, including SVG and XHTML, but not HTML.
+Browsers ignore it, [Prettier](https://prettier.io/) requires it, and the HTML Validator throws a warning when encountered.

-<p>As the slash makes it easier to read markup and some template engines require it, many view including this slash as a good
+As the slash makes it easier to read markup and some template engines require it, many view including this slash as a good habit.
-habit.
 Others view this slash as against the spec, which it isn't, a waste of two bytes, which it arguably might be, and a possible cause of problems.
 The slash only causes problems if you neither quote your attributes nor put a space between the attribute and the end of the tag.
 In this case, the slash will be part of the attribute value.
-Because of this unquoted attribute issue, including the slash may actually encourage quoting attributes, which most developers consider to be a best practice.</p>
+Because of this unquoted attribute issue, including the slash may actually encourage quoting attributes, which most developers consider to be a best practice.

-<p>As you learn HTML, it is helpful to code in as legible a manner as possible, which includes "closing" all tags and quoting all
+As you learn HTML, it is helpful to code in as legible a manner as possible, which includes "closing" all tags and quoting all attributes.
-attributes.
 As you become more familiar with all the intricacies of HTML and your comfort level improves, you may change your habits to no longer adding a slash to void elements, omitting optional closing tags, and even omitting implicit tags altogether, and leaving quotes off attributes that allow for it.
-The important thing, whether you are coding CSS, HTML, JavaScript, or other, is to be consistent in your coding style.</p>
+The important thing, whether you are coding CSS, HTML, JavaScript, or other, is to be consistent in your coding style.

 {% endAside %}